TomWalsh11/college/README.md

+# K Means Clustering
-# In this project I use K Means clustering to cluster college data into two groups, Private and Public.
+In this project I use K Means clustering to cluster college data into two groups, Private and Public.